-- Year 7 Peer Support and Positive Behaviour for Learning (PBL) lessons. - Years 7 to 12 Positive Behaviour for Learning (PBL) Lessons. - Years 7 to 10 Wellbeing programs including presentations by the School Liaison Police Officers on cyberbullying and bullying where real-life scenarios are discussed and analysed. - Years 10 and 11 Life Ready program with focus on relationships, peer pressure and safe, respectful behaviour. - Years 7 and 8 Brainstorm Productions presentations on bullying and cyber safety. - Lessons incorporated in all teaching and learning programs across the school that explore NSW Department of Education | PD-2010-0415-01-V1.1.2 | Applicable from 27/01/2021 wellbeing, relationships, support options, digital citizenship and online safety.
+- Year 7 Peer Support and Positive Behaviour for Learning (PBL) lessons. - Years 7 to 12 Positive Behaviour for Learning (PBL) Lessons. - Years 7 to 10 Wellbeing programs including presentations by the School Liaison Police Officers on cyberbullying, Domestic Violence, and bullying where real-life scenarios are discussed and analysed. - Years 11 Life Ready program with focus on relationships, peer pressure and safe, respectful behaviour. - Years 7, 8 and 9 Brainstorm Productions presentations on bullying and cyber safety.

-- Participation in awareness raising days such as Bullying No Way day. - Publishing anti-bullying messages in the school's newsletter and on the website.
+- Lessons incorporated in all teaching and learning programs across the school that explore wellbeing, relationships, support options, digital citizenship and online safety. - Participation in awareness raising days such as Are You Ok? day. - Publishing anti-bullying messages in the school's Sentral dashboard, newsletter and on the website.

-Examples of other ways our school embeds student wellbeing and positive behaviour approaches and strategies in practices include the following:
+Examples of other ways our school embeds student wellbeing and positive behaviour approaches and strategies in practices include the following.

-- Teachers act as positive role models. - Peer Support Program and Year 7 Camp to promote friendship and support between older and younger students through regular collaboration between the groups.
-This fosters a sense of wholeschool community. - Year 9 Camp to encourage teamwork and build supportive networks. - Student Leadership Council to enable student voice to be heard. - Student leadership programs which include training and empowering leaders with the ability to intervene and address bullying situations, to be good upstanders and say "enough!" - Peer tutoring. - Spirit Week to encourage positive, supportive behaviours and school connectedness. - Harmony Day and International Women's Day celebrations to promote compassionate and inclusive behaviours. - Year Advisers and the Student Wellbeing Team to provide support and mentoring. - Special Religious Education (SRE). - Special interest groups such as the Music Ensembles program, drama and dance groups to encourage positive peer relations. - Learning Support Team with development of appropriate learning support plans for at-risk students. - Targeted Transition to High School Programs for new enrolments identified as needing assistance. - Primary Partnership programs building confidence and leadership abilities of Pennant Hills High School students. - Welcoming Buddy System for new students. - Year Advisers check in with the families of new students.
+- Teachers act as positive role models - Peer Support Program, Connect Days, and Year 7 Camp to promote friendship and support between older and younger students through regular collaboration between the groups.
+This fosters a sense of whole-school community. - Year 9 Camp to encourage teamwork and build supportive networks - Student Leadership Council (including Student Wellbeing Sub-Committee) to enable student voice to be heard.
+A School Wellbeing Mural is being constructed in 2023, designed by students. - Confidential Counsellor Referral Forms through QR code located on Wellbeing Noticeboard. - Student leadership programs which include training and empowering leaders with the ability to intervene and address bullying situations, to be good upstanders and say "enough!" - Peer tutoring - Spirit Week to encourage positive, supportive behaviours and school connectedness. - Harmony Day and International Women's Day celebrations to promote compassionate and inclusive behaviours. - Year Advisers and the Student Wellbeing Team to provide support and mentoring. - Special Religious Education (SRE). - Special interest groups such as the Music Ensembles program, drama and dance groups to encourage positive peer relations. - Learning Support Team with development of appropriate learning support plans for at-risk students. - Targeted Transition to High School Programs for new enrolments identified as needing assistance. - Primary Partnership programs building confidence and leadership abilities of Pennant Hills High School students. - Welcoming Buddy System for new students. - Year Advisers check in with the families of new students.

-Completed by: Elizabeth Ford

-Position: Rel.
-Head Teacher Student Wellbeing
+Completed by: Amy Austin Head Teacher Wellbeing

-Signature: Sad
+Position:

-Date: 27 April 2021
+Signature: Date:

 Principal name: Ross Warren

-Signature: RMarre

-Date: 27 April 2021
+Signature: Date: